-4.1.
-No racing or practice may take place until:
+- 4.1.
+No racing or practice may take place until: - 4.1.1.

-4.1.1.
 The Chief Medical Officer has reported to the Senior Clerk of the Course that the necessary doctors/paramedics mobile ambulance vehicles and first aid personnel are present and have been briefed.
-If no ambulance or suitable substitute vehicle is available at the event, the competition or practice must be suspended (Section F).

-Note: Throughout these sections an asterisk() indicates a requirement for additional information to be printed in the Supplementary Regulations (SRs).

-Text shown in Italics indicate a Regulation which may be amended in the SRs.

-4.1.2.
-Breakdown vehicles are present in sufficient number to cope with any incidents which may be expected having regard to the type of course and number of competitors.
+If no ambulance or suitable substitute vehicle is available at the event, the competition or practice must be suspended (Section F). - 4.1.2.
+Breakdown vehicles are present in sufficient number to cope with any incidents which may be expected having regard to the type of course and number of competitors. - 4.1.3.

-4.1.3.
 The Clerk of the Course has reported to the Stewards of the Meeting that the conditions of the Permit and Track Licence are fulfilled.
-Before making such a report the Clerk of the Course, or a Deputy appointed by him specifically for such purpose, shall inspect the course and its installations.

-4.1.4.
-The Stewards of the Meeting have seen the Fire Equipment Certificate referred to in E.7.

-4.1.5.
-The Clerk of the Course is satisfied that the licensed Rescue Vehicle(s) are positioned in accordance with the Track Licence.

-4.2.
-The Clerk of the Course shall have a list compiled of drivers who require signatures on their Race Licence Upgrade Card (G.3.1.1, G.5.2.19, H.26.1.2).

-4.2.1.
-The Clerk of the Course, or his nominee, should specifically brief any driver who has not raced at that circuit in a car, on that current track configuration, prior to the driver going out to practice (8.1.11.).
+Before making such a report the Clerk of the Course, or a Deputy appointed by him specifically for such purpose, shall inspect the course and its installations. - 4.1.4.
+The Stewards of the Meeting have seen the Fire Equipment Certificate referred to in E.7. - 4.1.5.
+The Clerk of the Course is satisfied that the licensed Rescue Vehicle(s) are positioned in accordance with the Track Licence. - 4.2.
+The Clerk of the Course shall have a list compiled of drivers who require signatures on their Race Licence Upgrade Card (G.3.1.1, G.5.2.19, H.25.1.2). - 4.2.1.
+The Clerk of the Course, or his nominee, should specifically brief any driver who has not raced at that circuit in a car, on that current track configuration, prior to the driver going out to practice (8.1.11.). - 4.3.

-4.3.
 Marshals (G.12) shall patrol between the course and all unfenced enclosures.
 Those stationed outside the pits, paddock or enclosures should be warned to remain behind protective barriers, in the event of an impending incident.
 Officials should be briefed on their duties and wear no clothing whose colour might be confused with flag colours.